sbailey/inspector/README.md

 * Buttons for next/previous
 * More target info like mags and shapes
 * Imaging survey thumbnails or links
+* Viewing spectra that don't yet have redshift fits
+* Filtering to individual exposures or tiles

 <hr/>
 **Stephen Bailey** <br/>